TheOneAbis/DirectX11_Engine/README.md

 However, I am taking it beyond the scope of this class by making my own additions.
 Some examples include:

-- Terrain Generation with Perlin Noise (implemented)
+- Terrain Generation with Perlin Noise
-- Cool Portal renderer (implemented, super proud of this one)
+- Cool Portal renderer (super proud of this one)
-- Physics and Collision (begun, this one is long-term for sure)
-- Water rendering (planned)